jimhigson/oboe.js/writing/main/5_Implementation.md

 their layout considerably.
 If we wished to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public methods.
-In this regard, the high-level internal design of Oboe can be discussed using the terms from a more standard object oriented metamodel.
+In this regard the high-level internal design of Oboe can be discussed using the terms from a more standard object oriented metamodel.

 Even where it creates a larger deliverable library I have generally preferred writing as short functions which are combined to form longer ones.
-Writing shorter functions reduces the size of the minimum testable unit which, because each test can test a very small unit of functionality, encourages very simple unit tests.
+Writing shorter functions reduces the size of the minimum testable unit which, because each test specifies a very small unit of functionality, encourages the writing of very simple unit tests.
 Because the tests are simple there is less room for unanticipated cases to hide.
 Due to pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
-See [functional.js](#functional.js) (Appendix p.\pageref{functional.js}).
+See [functional.js](#header_functional) (Appendix p.\pageref{src_functional}).
 Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey].
 I do not think this should be a major